xianbangchen/xianbangchen.github.io/_research/Project_03_DOE_PGE.md

 ---
 This project is supported by the [U.S. Department of Energy (DOE)](https://www.energy.gov/nepa/articles/cx-101766-exploring-multidimensional-spatial-temporal-hydropower-operational).

-We collaborate with the University of Arizona team—led by [Prof. Neng Fan](https://sie.engineering.arizona.edu/faculty-staff/faculty/neng-fan) and [Dr. Zhong](https://zhimingzhong1.github.io/zhongz.github.io/)—as well as [Portland General Electric (PGE)](https://portlandgeneral.com/about) to assist the cascaded hydropower fleets in achieving greater operational efficiency in modern power systems.
+We collaborate with the University of Arizona team (led by [Prof. Neng Fan](https://sie.engineering.arizona.edu/faculty-staff/faculty/neng-fan) and [Dr. Zhong](https://zhimingzhong1.github.io/zhongz.github.io/)) and [Portland General Electric (PGE)](https://portlandgeneral.com/about) to assist cascaded hydropower fleets in achieving greater operational efficiency in modern power systems.

 The project uses [PGE's Pelton Round Butte system](https://lowimpacthydro.org/lihi-certificate-25-pelton-round-butte-project-oregon/) as the real-world case.
 <p align="center">